manuelgeek/fly-phoenix--work-sample/notes.md

 - I did the `fly status` details on the `show.html.heex`
 - Added version, hostname details to already existing
 - Added Deployment status - created tailwind components - I'm not new to tailwind
-- App reloads `fetch_app/1` after every 5 seconds - not the best approach though
+- App reloads `fetch_app/1` after every 5 seconds - not the best approach though - this seems to timeout on making requests to the API - not the best approach - still looking for something reliable
-- added Timex to format date - created `format_date/1` in `show.ex` - I feel like it's an overkill but this was an easier approach - Timex is big***
+- added Timex to format date - created `format_date/1` in `show.ex` - I feel like it's an overkill but this was an easier approach - Timex is big*** for that small task
 - on index - added view button - easily accessible that clicking the whole component
 - simplified the `show.html.heex` , created different components from it
 - added preloader - when fetching data - also added checking for empty states